realA10001986/Dash-Gauges/README.md

 #### <ins>Door Switches Hardware settings</ins>

-##### &#9193; Play door sounds
+##### &#9193; Enable use of door switches

 The Control Board has a connector for two door switches; these switches change state whenever a door is opened or closed.
 The firmware can play a sound for each such event.
-To enable door sounds, check this.
+To enable the use of those switches (if connected), check this.

 This option must be unchecked in order to use the MQTT commands PLAY_DOOR_OPEN and PLAY_DOOR_CLOSED.